Global leaders, celebrities honour Chavez at funeral

 The mourners chanted: "Chavez lives!
 The fight continues!"

-The late president's body was to be embalmed and shown "for eternity" - similar to how Communist leaders Lenin, Stalin and Mao were treated after their deaths.
+The late president's body is to be embalmed and shown "for eternity," similar to the way Communist leaders Lenin, Stalin and Mao were treated after their deaths.

 His remains will lie in state for an extra seven days to accommodate the millions of Venezuelans who still want to pay their last respects to a man who will be remembered as one of the world's most colorful and controversial populist leaders.

-Huge crowds of "Chavistas" gathered from before dawn for the ceremony at a military academy where his body was lying in state.
+Huge crowds of "Chavistas" gathered from before dawn for the ceremony at a military academy where his body lay in state.
 Many were dressed in the red of the ruling Socialist Party, carrying his picture and waving Venezuelan flags.

 "There are no words for so much pain," said 30-year-old Kimberly Garcia, sobbing uncontrollably.
 "Comandante, you are our sky, our sun, our life.
 Thanks to you, we have a homeland."

-Some fans waited for more than 26 hours to view Chavez's coffin.
-More than 2 million people have filed past the casket since Wednesday, many in tears, some saluting, and others crossing themselves.
+Some admirers waited for more than 26 hours to view Chavez's coffin.
+More than 2 million people have filed past the casket since Wednesday, many in tears, some saluting, others crossing themselves.

-In Caracas were most of Chavez's highest-profile Latin American friends, such as Ecuadorean President Rafael Correa and Brazil's former leader, Luiz Inacio Lula da Silva.
+In Caracas were most of Chavez's highest-profile Latin American friends and allies, such as Ecuadorean President Rafael Correa and Brazil's former leader, Luiz Inacio Lula da Silva.

-As the funeral took place, indigenous priests in Bolivia, a close leftist ally, made offerings to 'mother earth' in Chavez's honor.
+As the funeral took place, indigenous priests in Bolivia, a close leftist ally, made offerings to "mother earth" in Chavez's honour.

 "He was invincible.
 He left victorious and no one can take that away.
 It is fixed in history," Cuban President Raul Castro said, referring to Chavez's four presidential election wins, among a string of other ballot victories in his 14-year rule.

-The Castro's were very close Chavez allies.
-Chavez regarded Fidel Castro as a mentor and father figure, and his country's oil and investments helped keep the island nation's economy afloat.
+Chavez was a close ally of the Castro brothers, who have ruled Cuba since a 1959 revolution.
+He regarded Fidel Castro as a mentor and father figure, and his government's oil and investments have helped keep the island nation's economy afloat.

-Renowned conductor Gustavo Dudamel, who heads Venezuela's Simon Bolivar Symphony Orchestra and the Los Angeles Philharmonic, led musicians at the funeral playing classical numbers and the national anthem.
+Renowned conductor Gustavo Dudamel, who leads Venezuela's Simon Bolivar Symphony Orchestra and the Los Angeles Philharmonic, led musicians at the funeral playing classical pieces and the national anthem.

-Belarusian President Alexander Lukashenko and Ahmadinejad were among the more controversial figures present.
-Ahmadinejad has caused a storm back home for saying Chavez would be resurrected alongside Jesus Christ and a "hidden" imam who Shi'ite Muslims believe will rise up to bring world peace.
+Ahmadinejad and Belarusian President Alexander Lukashenko were among the more controversial figures present.
+Ahmadinejad caused a storm back home for saying Chavez would be resurrected alongside Jesus Christ and a "hidden" imam who Shi'ite Muslims believe will rise up to bring world peace.

-Former U.S. Representative William Delahunt and U.S. Representative Gregory Meeks were attending, amid speculation of a possible post-Chavez rapprochement between ideological foes.
+But former U.S. Representative William Delahunt and U.S. Representative Gregory Meeks attended the funeral, amid speculation of a possible post-Chavez rapprochement between ideological foes.

 ELECTION LOOMS